 Best Short-throw Projector: LG CineBeam HU715QW

-- SCREEN UP TO 120" WITH 2,500 ANSI LUMENS - Transform movies, games, and shows into larger-than-life entertainment.
-2,500 ANSI Brightness produces brilliant color even in well-lit rooms, for vivid home theater experiences.
+- Transform movies, games, and shows into larger-than-life entertainment.
+2,500 ANSI Brightness produces brilliant color even in well-lit rooms, for vivid home theater experiences

-- EMBEDDED STEREO SPEAKERS - Embedded 20W + 20W Stereo Speakers + 2.2 Ch included Quad Woofer produce rich, deep bass for 40W sound with minimal screen vibrations.
-And Bluetooth Surround capabilities make you feel like you’re at the movies, enabling full-sensory immersion.
+- Embedded 20W + 20W Stereo Speakers + 2.2-channel included Quad Woofer produce rich, deep bass for 40W sound with minimal screen vibrations.
+Bluetooth Surround capabilities make you feel like you’re...

 Short-throw projectors are newer in the consumer world, but they are getting really good, really fast.
 For traditional projectors, a decent amount of space is required from the screen to the bulb to allow the light to cast properly and fill up the screen or blank wall.
 With short-throws, that space only needs to be a few inches.
 The HU715QW is a 4k later projector that can create a 120-inch screen while only sitting 12.48 inches away.
 Its features include: